|Birthname||Juliette Anne Marie Binoche|

 |Astrology data||18°55' 22°39 Asc.
 09°13'|

-French actress, a sweet, sensual leading lady and 1996 Oscar-winning French actress of "The English Patient."
+French actress, dancer, and painter, born to Monique Stalens, a French-Polish comedian and teacher, and to Jean-Marie Binoche, sculptor and mime artist with a Brazilian origin.
+She was the sweet, sensual leading lady and 1996 Oscar-winning French actress of "The English Patient."
 In October 1997 she was ranked in the Top 100 Movie Stars of All Time list by Empire magazine in the United Kingdom and she was chosen by "People" magazine as one of the 50 Most Beautiful People in the World.

 Juliette has been onscreen from 1984 in "Rendezvous."
 As she has a greater interest in making films that are meaningful to her than in making money, her contract as an elegant model with Lancôme cosmetics gives her the financial freedom of choice.
 Her films include "Alice and Martin" in 1997 followed by "The Assumption of the Virgin," 1998, up to some 90 movies by then.

 Juliette is the daughter of theatre director Jean-Marie Binoche and actress Monique Stalens.
 Her parents divorced when she was four and the girl was sent to boarding school.
 Although she hated being sent away, she said it taught her independence and how to act; the stage was her home from the time she was a child.
 At 13 she took acting classes and was soon staging her own productions in an experimental Parisian high school.
 She took a job in a Paris department store while trying out for screen roles, getting an occasional line or two, before Andre Techine saw her screen test and was struck by "the irrational light that her face held."